ossrs/srs-docs/src/pages/product.md

 For a detailed interpretation, please see Welcome to SRS: Mission, Vision, and Values.

+## Release 7.0

+Code name: Kai.
+Named by TOC member [Haibo Chen](https://github.com/duiniuluantanqin).
+Expected to complete major development by the end of 2026 and officially release.

+> Code Name Story: I am Haibo Chen, a core maintainer of SRS and a TOC member.
+The code name Kai is inspired by my son Chen Kaiqi's name.
+As a father, I aim to set a good example by doing meaningful and interesting work.
+I appreciate the support and collaboration from everyone in the community, making it more vibrant and warm.
+This upgrade aims to provide users with more powerful features and a smoother experience, laying a strong foundation for SRS's future.

+- [x] Support for Proxy Cluster, allowing more stream paths. [#4158](https://github.com/ossrs/srs/pull/4158)
+- [ ] WebRTC support for HEVC, recording HEVC to MP4 files, completing full HEVC support. [#4289](https://github.com/ossrs/srs/pull/4289), [#4349](https://github.com/ossrs/srs/pull/4349), [#4296](https://github.com/ossrs/srs/pull/4296)
+- [ ] HLS protocol support for fMP4. [#4159](https://github.com/ossrs/srs/pull/4159)
+- [ ] Support for RTSP protocol playback. [#4333](https://github.com/ossrs/srs/pull/4333)

 ## Release 6.0

 Development codename: Hang.
 It is expected that the main features of 6.0 will be completed by the end of 2023, with a